mingster/riben.life/web/doc/RSVP/TECHNICAL-REQUIREMENTS-RSVP.md

 **Action Client Types:**

-- `storeOwnerActionClient` - For store admin actions (requires store ownership)
+- `storeActionClient` - For store admin actions (requires store membership in the organization)
 - `userRequiredActionClient` - For authenticated user actions
 - `adminActionClient` - For system admin actions
 - `baseClient` - For public/unauthenticated actions